 Professor Arjumand Siddiqi, Canada Research Chair in Population Health Equity and Associate Professor, Dalla Lana School of Public Health, University of Toronto

-Michael Omi, Associate Professor of Asian American and Asian Diaspora Studies, University of California Berkley
+Michael Omi, Associate Professor, Department of Ethics Studies, University of California Berkley

 Deva Woodly, Assistant Professor of Politics at The New School’s Albert and Vera List Academic Center